Miss-nonso/kanban-dashboard/README.md

 Built with plenty of "You can't give up now" moments, late‑night bug hunts, and the relentless belief that small side‑projects teach big lessons.

----

-If you'd like me to adapt this into a project pitch, a LinkedIn launch post, or a walkthrough video script — just say the word.